pivotshare/avails/README.md

 `avails merge` will accept one of more avails in chronological order and merge them into a single avails.
 Merge will treat avails as state so repeated entities with the same _Entry Types_ will be ignored.
 A _Full Extract_ followed by a _Full Delete_ will result in no entry for that entity.

 `avails diff` will accept two avails, A and B, and return a new avails containing entries unique to B, without entries that exist in both A and B, and with entries that are only in A as _Full Delete_ entries.

+`avails ids` accepts avails and outputs a list of Alt IDs found.

 The following options are available: